 Code of Conduct

-By joining a QCon event, you agree to our Code of Conduct.
+By joining a QCon event, you agree to comply with our Code of Conduct.

-QCon is a friendly community where everyone should feel welcome, safe and comfortable.
-It’s really important for us to provide an online and in-person harassment-free experience for everyone inclusive of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, nationality or religion.
-We do not tolerate harassment in any form, including but not limited to written, verbal, on social media, or on our websites, platforms and tools.
+QCon is a friendly community where everyone should feel welcome, safe, and comfortable.
+It is really important to us that we provide an online and in-person harassment-free experience for everyone inclusive of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, nationality, political opinion, or religion.
+We do not tolerate harassment in any form, including but not limited to expressions that are spoken, written, communicated via body language, sign language, symbols, imagery, or that are posted on social media, on our websites, or on other platforms, apps and tools.

-The content shared during peer sharing sessions or in chats should remain private and should not be shared outside of the event, unless mutually agreed by all participants involved.
+The content shared during peer-sharing sessions or in chats should remain private and should not be shared outside of the event unless mutually agreed to by all participants involved.

 Pia